scottrogowski/mongita/README.md

 TODO mongita mascot

-"Mongita is to MongoDB as SQLite is to SQL"

 Mongita is a lightweight embedded document database that implements a commonly-used subset of the [MongoDB/PyMongo interface](https://pymongo.readthedocs.io/en/stable/).
 Mongita differs from MongoDB in that instead of being a server, Mongita is a self-contained Python library.
-Mongita can be configured to store its documents either on the filesystem, in memory, or in [GCP Cloud Storage buckets](https://cloud.google.com/storage)).
+Mongita can be configured to store its documents either on the filesystem or simply in memory.

+| "Mongita is to MongoDB as SQLite is to SQL"

 *Mongita is very much a project*.
 Please report any bugs.
 Anticipate breaking changes until version 1.0.
 Mongita is free and open source.
 [You can contribute!]((#contributing))

 Applications:
 - Embedded database: Mongita is a good alternative to [SQLite](https://www.sqlite.org/index.html) for embedded applications when a document database makes more sense than a relational one.
-- Serverless storage: In many cases, maintaining a running database on the cloud is overkill.
-Mongita can store documents in GCP Cloud Storage buckets.
-This allows you to have a database on the cloud without the cost and overhead of an actual database instance.
 - Unit testing: Mocking PyMongo/MongoDB is a pain.
 Worse, mocking can hide real bugs.
 By monkey-patching PyMongo with Mongita, unit tests can be more faithful while remaining isolated.

 Design goals:
-- MongoDB compatibility: Mongita implements a commonly used subset of the PyMongo API.
+- MongoDB compatibility: Mongita implements a commonly-used subset of the PyMongo API.
 This allows projects to be started with Mongita and later upgraded to MongoDB once they reach an appropriate scale.
-- Truly serverless: Mongita does not require a server or run a process.
+- Embedded/self-contained: Mongita does not require a server or run a process.
 It is just a Python library import - much like SQLite.
+- Thread and process safe: Mongita avoids race conditions by isolating certain document modification operations.
 - Limited dependencies: Mongita runs anywhere that Python runs.
-Currently there are no dependencies for the core library and there will never be any compiled dependencies.
+Currently the only dependency is PyMongo (for bson).

 When NOT to use Mongita:
 - You need extreme speed: Mongita is fast enough for most use cases.
-If you are dealing with hundreds of transactions per second, you probably want to use a standard MongoDB server.
+If you are dealing with hundreds of transactions per second on your local machine, you probably want to use a standard MongoDB server.
 - You run a lot of uncommon commands: Mongita implements a commonly used subset of MongoDB.
 While the goal is to eventually implement most of it, it will take some time to get there.

 ### Installation

-In-memory and filesystem backed (MongitaClientLocal & MongitaClientMemory)1

     pip3 install mongita

-In-memory, filesystem, and Cloud Storage backed (+ MongitaClientGCP)

-    pip3 install mongita[gcp]

 ###  Hello world

     >>> from mongita import MongitaClientLocal
     >>> client = MongitaClientLocal()
-    >>> db = client.hello_world_db
+    >>> hello_world_db = client.hello_world_db
-    >>> coll = db.common_phrases
+    >>> mongoose_types = hello_world_db.mongoose_types
-    >>> coll.insert_many([{'phrase_id': 1, 'hello': 'world'}, {'phrase_id': 2, 'foo': 'bar'})
+    >>> mongoose_types.insert_many([{'name': 'Meercat', 'favorite_food', 'Worms'})
     InsertResult()
-    >>> coll.count_documents()
+    >>> mongoose_types.count_documents()
     2
-    >>> coll.update_one({'phrase_id': 1}, {'$set': {'hello': 'World!'}})
+    >>> mongoose_types.update_one({'phrase_id': 1}, {'$set': {'hello': 'World!'}})
     UpdateResult()
-    >>> coll.replace_one({'phrase_id': 1}, {'phrase_id': 1, 'HELLO': 'WORLD'}
+    >>> mongoose_types.replace_one({'phrase_id': 1}, {'phrase_id': 1, 'HELLO': 'WORLD'}
     ReplaceResult
-    >>> coll.find({'phrase_id': {'$gt': 1})
+    >>> mongoose_types.find({'phrase_id': {'$gt': 1})
     Cursor
     >>> list(coll.find({'phrase_id': {'$gt': 1}))
     [{'_id': 'a1b2c3d4e5f6', 'phrase_id': 2, 'foo': 'bar'}]
     >>> coll.delete_one({'phrase_id': 1})
     DropResult

-###  Importing / exporting from MongoDB

-# MongoDB -> Mongita
-$ mongodump --db my_db --uri mongodb://localhost:27017 --out /tmp/dump1
-$ mongitarestore --db my_db --dir /tmp/dump1 --out ~/.mongita_storage

-# Mongita -> MongoDB
-$ mongitadump --db db_2 --dir ~/.mongita_storage_2 --out /tmp/dump2
-$ mongorestore --db db_2 --dir /tmp/dump2 --uri mongodb://localhost:27017

 ### API